Want to send across rewards and incentives in just a few clicks?

 2. Data collection

-When consumers sign up for an incentive program, they give you their personal data that you can use to target them in a tailored fashion and amass critical data insights about your consumer base.
+When consumers sign up for an incentive program, they give you the data that you can use to target them in a tailored fashion and amass critical data insights about your consumer base.

 Running incentives offers an easy way to persuade users to willingly share details like their email address or their phone number, things they might not otherwise want to disclose.